seedcms/sails-js-auth/README.md

-# sails-js-auth
+# SailsJS 11.0 With Sails Auth
-Testing Sails JS
+Basic set up of sails and authorization